Last Updated on September 1, 2021 by Sophie

 Much like the pink polkadot plant, Nerve Plants can be ‘dramatic’ and will ‘wilt’ or ‘fade’ if a watering session is missed.
 However, not to fret as a good soaking will ensure that the plant perks right back up.
 Typically, Fittonia plants do best in a terrarium-like environment.

-Either purchase a terrarium with a hole or use a bell jar and remove this once a week or so in order to allow your plant to breathe!
+Either purchase a terrarium with a hole or use a bell jar (I bought mine from IKEA) and remove this once a week or so for at least an hour or two in order to allow your plant to breathe!
 As a result of the closed off environment, your mosaic plant will rarely require watering.
 With this being said, keeping your plant will mean that it’s more prone to growing mould and so keep an eye out for this and remove any growth which becomes mouldy.

 Best soil conditions for the nerve plant